WeilabMSU/opioid-repurposing/README.md

-# Machine-learning Analysis of Opioid Use Disorder Informed by MOR, DOR, KOR, NOR and ZOR-Based Interactome Networks
+# Machine-learning Repurposing of DrugBank Compounds for Opioid Use Disorder

 ---
-This script is for the paper "Machine-learning Analysis of Opioid Use Disorder Informed by MOR, DOR, KOR, NOR and ZOR-Based Interactome Networks".
-With the script, machine-learning regression model based on natural language processing (NPL) method can be built.
+This script is for the paper "Machine-learning Repurposing of DrugBank Compounds for Opioid Use Disorder".
+With the script, machine-learning regression model based on natural language processing (NLP) method can be built.

 ## Requirements